callstack/react-native-testing-library/README.md

 ): RenderResult {}
 ```

 Deeply render given React element and returns helpers to query the output.
-For convenience it also returns `react-test-renderer`'s `instance` and `renderer` objects, in case you need more control.

 ```jsx
 import { render } from 'react-native-testing-library';